 2. Title to Goods

-The Goods shall remain Consignor's property until sold to Consignee's customers, and title to the proceeds of the sales of the Goods shall vest in and belong to Consignor and be held in trust for Consignor's benefit until accounted for and remitted to Consignor.
+The product shall remain Consignor's property until sold to Consignee's consumers, and title to the proceeds of the sales of the Goods shall vest in and belong to Consignor and be held in trust for Consignor's benefit until accounted for and remitted to Consignor.

 3. Loss or Damage to Goods

-Consignor shall remain responsible for all loss and expense resulting from damage to or destruction of the Goods, or from levy or attachment of any court process or lien thereon while in Consignee's possession.
-Consignor shall maintain an insurance policy or policies on the Goods in Consignee's possession, protecting against loss from fire and other insurable perils, in a satisfactory amount to cover and replace such goods.
+Consignor shall remain responsible for all loss and expense resulting from damage to or destruction of the product, or from levy or attachment of any court process or lien thereon while in Consignee's possession.
+Consignor shall maintain an insurance policy or policies on the product in Consignee's possession, protecting against loss from fire, other insurable perils and any supervening impossibility which occur after the Consignee has acknowledged possession of the product consignment in a satisfactory amount to cover and replace such product.

-4. Premises The Consignee at its own cost and expense agrees to keep and display the Consigned Goods in the following premises 42 Brickworks Way – Briadene (the "premises").
-The Consignee shall store the Consigned Goods at its premises so as to be at all times segregated from all of the other inventory and shall clearly indicate that the Consigned Goods are the property of the Supplier.
-Upon any request by Consignor, Consignee will be responsible to return the Consigned Goods in good order and condition within a reasonable time.
+4. Premises The Consignee at its own cost and expense agrees to keep and display the Consigned product in the following premises 42 Brickworks Way – Briadene (the "premises") unless stated otherwise depending of both parties’ agreement.
+The Consignee shall store the Consigned product at its premises so as to be at all times segregated from all of the other inventory and shall clearly indicate that the Consigned product are the property of the Supplier.
+Upon any request by Consignor, Consignee will be responsible to return the Consigned product in good order and condition within a reasonable time.

 5. Report of Sales and Payment

-Not later than the 30thof each month, Consignee shall make a written report to Consignor listing sales of the Goods made by Consignee during the previous calendar month.
-Consignee shall remit to Consignor for the Goods sold an amount equal to actual value of the goods.
+Not later than the 30thof each month, Consignee shall make a written report to Consignor listing sales of the product made by Consignee during the previous calendar month.
+Consignee shall remit to Consignor for the products sold an amount equal to actual value of the signed product quantity.

 Consignee shall make such payments to Consignor within (7 days) after the date of each invoice.
 After receiving each report of sales, Consignor shall mail an invoice to Consignee covering the sales shown in such timely report, bearing a date not later than the last day of the same month.
 Amounts otherwise due shall be paid within fifteen (15) days of invoice.

-It is specifically recorded and agreed upon that the Consignor will only receive its cost price of the goods, once the goods have been sold.
-Any price markup added thereto will be considered income earned by the Consignee (Planet 54).
+It is specifically recorded and agreed upon that the Consignor will only receive its cost price of the product, once the product have been sold.
+Any price mark-up added thereto will be considered income earned by the Consignee.

 6. Records

-Consignee shall keep a true record of all Goods in its possession under consignment and shall give the representatives of the Consignor access to such records on request and shall permit such representatives, at reasonable times, to make an inventory of the Goods in Consignee's possession.
+Consignee shall keep a true record of all product in its possession under consignment and shall give the representatives of the Consignor access to such records on request and shall permit such representatives, at reasonable times, to make an inventory of the product in Consignee's possession.

-The consigned Goods shall include the Goods in transit as well as the Goods in Consignee's warehouse.
+The consigned product shall include the product in transit as well as the product in Consignee's warehouse.

-7. Term This Agreement shall commence on the 06 day of May 2019 and continue for a period of twelve (12) months, with the option to extend for additional twelve (12) month period upon mutual acceptance.
+7. Term This Agreement shall commence on the 26th day of March 2021 and continue for a period of twelve (12) months, with the option to extend for additional twelve (12) month period upon mutual acceptance.